Are you planning to visit the Benagil Cave in Algarve, Portugal, and looking for information and tips on how to do it? This article is for you!

 There were just 12 people on the boat and everybody was super excited and mesmerized by the beauty of the places that we visited.

-The sea was quite rough on the day we did this boat tour in April and we were happy to be on a small speed boat.
+The sea was quite rough on the day we did this boat tour (we were in Algarve in April) and we were happy to be on a small speed boat.
 These boats go faster, you never get seasick in them, and they also have much bigger chances to be able to enter the sea caves.

 We visited so many sea caves that I lost the count of them all.
 Despite the rough sea, we could enter every single one of them.
 Our guide was extremely well trained and he made sure that we had a safe ride with lots of thrills along the way.
 He also told us a lot about the places that we saw and gave quite some tips on the best places to visit along the Algarve coast by car afterwards.